tgross/blog.0x74696d.com/src/content/posts/2015-11-06-microservices-stack-in-seconds.md

 ---
-layout: post
+canonical: https://www.joyent.com/blog/how-to-dockerize-a-complete-application
+categories:
+- Joyent, Docker
+date: 2015-11-06T00:00:00Z
 title: Deploy a microservices stack in seconds
-category: Joyent, Docker
-canonical: https://www.joyent.com/blog/how-to-dockerize-a-complete-application
+slug: microservices-stack-in-seconds
 ---

 Over the last couple weeks I've been working on a project at Joyent to demonstrate the components of a container-native microservices architecture.
 Today I've put the pieces together.
 I'm using [Containerbuddy](https://github.com/joyent/containerbuddy) in a stack that includes Nginx, Couchbase, a Node.js application, Cloudflare DNS, and our Triton platform.
 All the components can be swapped out for your favorite ones just by changing a `docker-compose.yml` description.